 Personalized Nutrition for chronic diseases

-The gut microbiome is now found to have a say in modulating immune function, and to some extent, brain function.
+The gut microbiome has been implicated in modulating immune function, and to some extent, brain function.
 Interactions between food, genomics, and microbiomics could well become the new challenge for the future in preventive medicine, according to experts.

-The current model for treating chronic disease mostly targets acute conditions and “single-agent” causes of illness with single-agent pharmacologic treatments.
-But the evidence is piling up now that certain chronic diseases are extremely complex and multifactorial, and the treatment approach needs to be modified as such.
+The current model for treating chronic disease has until now mostly targeted acute conditions and “single-agent” causes of illness with single-agent pharmacologic treatments, but evidence is accumulating that certain chronic diseases are complex and multifactorial, and treatment approaches need to be modified as such.

 These diseases can have multiple causes and impact multiple biological systems.
 PN is set to play an important role in explaining these interactions and developing tools and strategies for the prevention, management, and treatment of a whole range of chronic diseases.